rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case.md

 * Offer management: personalized offer
 * Context: contuextual data from the journey event

-Every time a customer order is updated, an event is pushed to Journey Optimizer.
-A push notification is then sent to the customer with the status of the order and a personalized offer.
+The goal of this example is push an event to  Journey Optimizer every time a customer order is updated.
+A push notification is then sent to the customer with information on the order and a personalized offer.

-For this use case, you need to perform the following actions:
+For this use case, the following prerequisites are needed:

-* create a personalized offer, refer to this [section](../offers/offer-library/creating-personalized-offers.md).
 * create and design a push notification message, without publishing it.
 Refer to this [section](../create-message.md).
-* configure an event including the order number and status.
+* configure an order event including the order number, status and item name.
 Refer to this [section](../event/about-events.md).
+* create a personalized offer, refer to this [section](../offers/offer-library/creating-personalized-offers.md).

+## Step 1 - Add personalization on profile

 1. Click the **[!UICONTROL Message]** menu, and select your message.